Electroencephalogram (EEG)

 How is an EEG Performed?

-The EEG procedure is straightforward and typically takes 30-minutes to an hour, although longer recordings may be required in some cases.
+The EEG procedure is straightforward and typically takes 30-minutes to an hour, although longer recordings may be required in some cases (ie: long-term EEG).
 The steps involved include:

 1. Preparation: The patient is asked to avoid caffeine and to wash their hair before the procedure, as this helps ensure good electrode contact with the scalp.
 No specific fasting or medication adjustments are usually required, but the patient should inform the technician of any medications they are taking.